After Hours (film): Plot

+Paul ducks into the now-empty Club Berlin.
+Exhausted, bedraggled, and ranting, Paul drops his last coin into the jukebox for Peggy Lee's "Is That All There Is?", and dances with June, an older sculptress living beneath the club.
+June hides him from the mob by covering him in papier-mâché, disguising him as a sculpture resembling Kiki's screaming man, but the plaster hardens.
+The two thieves break in, mistake the rigid Paul for the sculpture they dropped earlier, and haul him away in their van.
+During a sharp turn uptown, the rear doors swing open; Paul tumbles out, smashing onto the pavement directly in front of his Midtown office building just before dawn.
+The impact shatters the plaster.
+Dazed, he staggers inside, sits at his desk, and stares at his computer terminal as it boots up to greet him for another day of work.

 Themes and motifs

 This film belongs in a grouping that revolves around a young working professional who is placed under threat, named the "yuppie nightmare cycle", a subgenre of films which combines screwball comedy and film noir.
-Some critics present a psychoanalytic view of the film; Paul is constantly emasculated by women in the film: by Kiki with her sexual aggressiveness and lust for masochism, Marcy turning down his sexual advances, Julie and Gaill turning a vigilante mob on him, and June trapping him in plaster.
+Some critics present a psychoanalytic view of the film; Paul is constantly emasculated by women in the film: by Kiki with her sexual aggression and lust for masochism, Marcy turning down his sexual advances, Julie and Gail turning a vigilante mob on him, and June trapping him in plaster.
 There are many references to castration within the film, most of which are shown when women are present.
 In the bathroom in Terminal Bar where Julie first encounters Paul, there is an image scrawled on the wall of a shark biting a man's erect penis.
 Marcy makes a reference to her husband using a double entendre when saying, "I broke the whole thing off" when talking about their sex life.
 One of the mouse traps that surrounds her bed clamps shut when Julie tries to seduce Paul.

-Michael Rabiger sees mythological symbolism as a primary theme of the film, stating: "The hero of Scorsese's dark comedy After Hours is like a rat trying to escape from a labyrinth.
+Michael Rabiger sees mythological symbolism as a primary theme of the film, stating: "The hero of Scorsese's dark comedy, After Hours is like a rat trying to escape from a labyrinth.
 Indeed there is a caged rat in one scene where Paul finds himself trapped in a talkative woman's apartment.
-The film could be plotted out as a labyrinthine journey, each compartment holding out the promise of a particular experience, almost all illusory and misleading".
+The film could be plotted out as a labyrinthine journey, each compartment holding out the promise of a particular experience, almost all illusory and misleading."